-Trainings are led by Phil T. Mistlberger.
+Trainings are led by Phil T. Mistlberger and qualified CRT teachers.

 In this one-day workshop we combine both practical work and theoretical principles to arrive at a deeper understanding of our relationship patterns, and how the more problematic of these patterns can be understood and worked through so as to liberate us from the repetitive suffering that is so common to relationship of all forms.
 The workshop takes place from 10am to 6pm and is held once every two months.
 Participants are given both written material and specific tools to work with that they can utilize effectively after the workshop.
 One-day workshops are led by Phil T. Mistlberger and assisted by CR Trainings teachers-in-training.